glae/blog/index.md

 ### Excel, Pages, Word, PowerPoint, LibreOffice: really, why not?

-Spend time setting up the style and its consistency, using unfriendly slow proprietary version system disturb me from what is important : **producing and maintaining content**.
+Spend time setting up the style and its consistency, using unfriendly slow proprietary version system disturb me from what is important: **producing and maintaining content**.

 I, however, admit tools like Google docs or Sharepoint can be nice to quickly collaborate with non-developers, but still lack plain-text straightforward simplicity.